imperva/mx-toolbox/alerts-to-new-relic/README.md

 ## Configuring the MX

-THe script will be invoked by the MX via an action set by the mxuser os user, and the action set is applied to security policies to run each time a policy is triggered.
+THe script will be invoked by the MX via an action set by the mxserver os user, and the action set is applied to security policies to run each time a policy is triggered.

 Log into the MX, navigate to Policies->Action Sets and create an action set of type "Security Violations - All".
 Add "Run a Shell Command" and populate with the following parameters: